 Welcome to a guide on how to connect a computer or laptop to the modem with an ethernet cable.
-Having trouble with your wireless router or Internet?
+Have trouble with your wireless router or Internet?
 Want to directly connect your computer to the modem to test the Internet connection?
 Or maybe you just want to hog the entire connection to yourself? 😆

 - Plug one end of the Ethernet cable into the LAN port (usually yellow color) of the modem.

-- Plug the other end of the Ethernet cable into the computer, use a USB Ethernet adapter if the computer does not have an Ethernet port.
+- Plug the other end of the Ethernet cable into the computer, and use a USB Ethernet adapter if the computer does not have an Ethernet port.

 - Recommended – Turn off the wireless on the computer, so that it switches to the wired connection instead.